spritlesoftware/our-website/content/english/events_webniars/march_event.md

   image: "images/event/outcome.webp"
   alt: "Cross Platform Mobile Application Development Services"
   bulletpoints:
-    - " Spritle Software - Introduction to the company and event."
+    - " Spritle Software - Introduction to the company and event"
     - "Participants Introduction."
+    - "**Technical Round- GitHubDay:Maximizing your productivity with GitHub Suite of Services**"
-    - "Introduction to the Web3 and blockchain network."
+    - "Introduction to GitHub Services
-    - "What is a Smart contract?"
-    - "Development of smart contracts with Remix-IDE online and locally with VS Code-IDE. "
-    - "Deployment to the Goerli test network."
-    - "Best practices to develop the smart contracts."
-    - "Testing of smart contracts."
-    - "Auditing on smart contracts."
+        GitHub Actions"
+    - "**Non-Technical Round- Wiki Source: Find the உ.வே.சா in you!**"
+    - "Hands on activity on WikiSource to restore and curate archaic books on Google?"
+    - "Q&A session"